 That summer, Dr James Gayfer, the director of the 1st Canadian Guards Band at Camp Petawawa, took over as director for the next 3 years.
 His first concert in July 1958 had over 1000 listeners.
 The first PCC Committee met in March of 1959 in the Pembroke Observer Office with 5 members in attendance.
 For its first performance of a major work, the Choir assisted the Deep River Choral Society in Haydn’s Creation in May, then Handel’s Messiah the following April, and Mendelssohn’s Elijah in 1961.
 Iva Mai Smith was the rehearsal accompanist.
 In the fall of 1959, the Committee secured funding for the fledgling choir by arranging for it to be a night school activity at Pembroke Collegiate Institute, with Captain Gayfer as instructor.
 This arrangement continued, with various directors, through the 1970s.
 The Fall 1959 concert was also joint with the DRCS, performed in both communities.
 Deep River invited us to a social gathering after their concert, and we reciprocated after ours, thus beginning a tradition of Christmas socials to which the audience is now invited.

-When Dr. Gayfer was posted to B.C. in 1961, the baton was passed to John L. Jarratt, choir director at Holy Trinity Church and Director of Music at Pembroke Collegiate.
-Sgt.
-George Adams followed as director in the fall of 1962, and the 32-voice Choir performed in a television program entitled “Favourite Carols” and Gilbert & Sullivan’s Trial by Jury in May of 1963, Elva (Remus) Merredew returned from Ottawa to be the accompanist once again.
+When Dr. Gayfer was posted to B.C. in 1961, the baton was passed to John L. Jarratt, choir director at Holy Trinity Church and Director of Music at Pembroke Collegiate; however, no concerts were performed during his year.
+S/Sgt.
+George Adams followed as director in the fall of 1962, and the 32-voice Choir performed a fall variety concert, a CHOV television program entitled “Favourite Carols”, and Gilbert & Sullivan’s Trial by Jury in May of 1963.
+He also proposed, for the first time, that the choir perform at seniors’ homes as a community service; the first occasion was at a Seniors’ Christmas party organized by the Kinette Club.
+Elva (Remus) Merredew returned from Ottawa to be the accompanist and Deputy Conductor.

 Lt.
-R. Milne took over in the Fall of 1964, but the committee dissolved the next Spring, and few concerts were performed until Spring 1972, with Norman Baldwin conducting and Lynn Eamer on Piano.
+Ronald Milne took over in the Fall of 1963 and directed a couple of variety concerts as well as another Christmas TV special, but the committee dissolved after the Spring 1964 AGM.
+Few concerts were performed until Spring 1972, with Norman Baldwin conducting and Lynn Eamer on Piano.
 The choir continued to be a night school activity, and mainly featured women’s voices.
 Adrian Smit, the organist at Holy Trinity, became the regular accompanist.